Welcome to PayPal!

 Marketplaces and Marketplace sellers

-If you are a marketplace, in case of suspicion that a seller is involved in fraudulent activities, misleading and/or abusive practices or other activity that may be related with money laundering or financing of terrorism, or any other activity that violate or has the intention to violate an applicable law or regulation, this agreement and/or the PayPal Acceptable Use Policy, you agree to: (i) inform PayPal about the suspicion, providing information and basis; (ii) verify and inspect the sellers’ activities; and (iii) depending of the type of suspicion, exclude PayPal as a payment method in relation to such seller.
+If you are a marketplace, in case of suspicion that a seller is involved in fraudulent activities, misleading and/or abusive practices or other activity that may be related with money laundering or financing of terrorism, or any other activity that violate or has the intention to violate applicable law or regulation, network rules, this agreement and/or the PayPal Acceptable Use Policy, you agree to: (i) inform PayPal about the suspicion, providing information and basis; (ii) verify and inspect the sellers’ activities; and (iii) depending of the type of suspicion, exclude PayPal as a payment method in relation to such seller.

-If you’re a seller on a marketplace or through a third-party application where PayPal is offered, you must comply with any rules that apply to the marketplace’s or the third party application’s buyer protection program for sales you make through that forum.
+If you’re a seller on a marketplace or through a third-party application where PayPal is offered, you must comply with any rules that apply to the marketplace’s or the third-party application’s buyer protection program for sales you make through that forum.
 Any such protections may require you to take certain actions and may impact how claims are processed.

 Accepting preauthorized payments